raphaelquast/EOmaps/docs/contribute.rst

 To get started, create a new **fork** of the `EOmaps repository <https://github.com/raphaelquast/EOmaps/fork>`_ to get your own copy of the source code.

-Then, open a terminal, navigate to the folder you want to work in and clone the forked repository to get a local copy via:
+Then, open a terminal, navigate to the folder you want to work in and clone the forked repository via:

 .. code-block:: console